Hugh Hazelton: Life

 Hazelton was born in Chicago and moved to Canada, specifically Montreal, Quebec, in 1969.
 He lived briefly in Newfoundland and British Columbia but decided to make Montreal his permanent residence.
 He is a professor emeritus in the Faculty of Arts & Science at Concordia University, where he taught for 25 years before retiring in 2012.
-While he was teaching at the University, he and his colleagues developed a number of Spanish translation courses.
-As well as Spanish Translation, Hazelton taught Latin American civilization and the history of Spanish language.
+While he was teaching at the university, he and his colleagues developed a number of Spanish translation courses.
+As well as Spanish Translation, Hazelton taught Latin American civilization and the history of the Spanish language.
 Currently, Concordia offers a Bachelor of Arts in either French to English or English to French translation, and Spanish translation is offered as a minor.

 Hazelton spent a number of years working as co-director of the Banff International Literary Translation Centre, where each year 15 literary translators from Canada, the United States, and Mexico participate in a residency program.

 Works

 Hazelton has published four books of poetry: Crossing the Chaco (1982), Sunwords (1982), Ojo de papel (1988), and Antimatter (2003).
 He self-translated Antimatter into Spanish, with the Spanish name Antimateria.
-His 2007 book entitled Latinocanadá: A Critical Study of Ten Latin American Writers of Canada won the Best Book award from the Canadian Association of Hispanists for the period of 2007–2009.
+His 2007 book entitled Latinocanadá: A Critical Study of Ten Latin American Writers of Canada won the Best Book award from the Canadian Association of Hispanists from 2007 to 2009.